pbv-public/cloud-run-service/README.md

       - If this is `localhost` then `isLocalhost()` will return true.
       - If this is `dev` then `isDev()` will return true.
       - If this is `prod` then `isProd()` will return true.
-    - `PROJECT` - the project ID this service is running in
-      - Other endings are not allowed.
     - `REGION` - the region this service's cloud run is located in
     - `SERVICE` - the name of this service
   - Optional: